-- Critical Thinking: Students are taught to think critically and analytically, and to ask appropriate questions about different historical societies and culture, integrating and synthesizing knowledge they gain in the course, forming conclusions, and building an informed belief system from the complex of information presented in the course content; - Communication Skills: Communication skills are addressed in this class through the reading and discussion of historical texts, attending lectures, and question/answer periods during class.
-Visual aids such as films and photographs are used during presentation of the course material.
-Students will learn through the use of historical materials to critically evaluate the time periods in which these material originated; - Personal Responsibility: Personal responsibility is addressed in this course as students articulate and demonstrate the ability to connect choices, actions and consequences to ethical decision-making. - Social Responsibility: Social responsibility is addressed in this course as students learn to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.
+- Critical Thinking: Students are taught to think critically and analytically, and to ask appropriate questions about different historical societies and culture, integrating and synthesizing knowledge they gain in the course, forming conclusions, and building an informed belief system from the complex of information presented in the course content; - Communication Skills: Communication skills are addressed in this class through the reading and discussion of historical texts, and writing assignments.
+Visual aids such as photographs are used during presentation of the course material.
+Students will learn through the use of historical materials to critically evaluate the time periods in which these materials originated; - Personal Responsibility: Personal responsibility is addressed in this course as students articulate and demonstrate the ability to connect choices, actions and consequences to ethical decision-making.

+• Social Responsibility: Social responsibility is addressed in this course as students learn to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.